 Cost of meal e.g. lunch: Included

-Drinks included: Drinks are not included at the Serengeti Sopa Lodge, but you can expect to pay about US$2 for a beer or US$30 – 40 for a bottle of wine.
+Drinks included: Drinks are not included, but you can expect to pay about US$2 for a beer or US$30–40 for a bottle of wine.

 Attitude towards children: Serengeti Sopa Lodge welcomes children of all ages